bxparks/AceTime/USER_GUIDE.md

 Prior to v2.1, AceTime treated Links slightly differently than Zones, providing 4 different implementations over several version.
 After v2.1, Links are considered to be identical to Zones, because the TZDB considers both of them to be first-class citizens.
-Following this merger, the `kZoneAndLinkRegistry` has been merged into the `kZoneRegistry` and the 2 registries are identical.
+For most 32-bit processors with enough flash memory, the `kZoneAndLinkRegistry` should be used.
+The `kZoneRegistry` containing only the Zone entries is maintained mostly for backwards compatibility and testing purposes.

+Most methods on the `TimeZone` class apply to both Zone and Link time zones.
 There are 2 methods on the `TimeZone` class which apply only to Links:

 ```C++